Author: Nick Zamora

 An evidence-based, collaborative medication management model starts with patients and clinicians having easy and fast access to a patient’s medication history.
 This information should travel with the patient and be available to any clinician, pharmacist, healthcare facility, or other healthcare provider who makes clinical decisions and is involved in the patient’s healthcare journey.

-A FHIR-based platform, such as the HealthChain Health Information Exchange (HIE), built on the Smile CDR data repository, provides the data fabric infrastructure needed to easily surface medication information, either in the form of a longitudinal health record or patient summary.
+A FHIR-based platform, such as the HealthChain Health Information Exchange (HIE), built on Smile Digital Health's data repository, provides the data fabric infrastructure needed to easily surface medication information, either in the form of a longitudinal health record or patient summary.
 Implementation of a platform based on FHIR, the global standard and common language for interoperability, ensures data is no longer siloed and can be easily accessed by patients, clinicians, and anyone who needs accurate up-to-date medication data.

 Implementing a FHIR-based data platform such as HealthChain’s HIE would allow any healthcare provider to easily review a patient’s current and previous medications during transitions of care.
 This would, in turn, support clinical decision-making when there’s a change in a patient’s condition, a change in diagnosis or an adverse reaction to a drug.